Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - ask the police to give their views and, where appropriate consult the Area Hate Crime Co-ordinator.

-The College of Policing Hate Crime Operational Guidance (2014) contains guidance on the information the police should provide to the CPS to accompany a withdrawal statement.
+Guidance on the information the police should provide to the CPS to accompany a withdrawal statement is contained in College of Policing Authorised Professional Practice: Responding to Hate.

 As a result of receiving the withdrawal statement and accompanying police report, prosecutors may need to consider whether further charges, for example, witness intimidation or harassment are appropriate.
 It may also be appropriate to ask the police to offer the victim the services of a specialist support agency if this has not already been done.